-There is a misconception that the liquid waste removal services will only take the grease from grease traps.
+There is a misconception that liquid waste removal services will only take the grease from grease traps.

-In reality, they will take a mixture of oil and water (i.e., if it is a 1000 litre trap – they will take 1000 litres).
+In reality, they will take a mixture of oil and water (i.e., if it is a 1000-litre trap, they will take 1000 litres).
 The more clogged up the trap, the higher the percentage of grease.
 And straight after a service, it should be pretty much 100% water.

 When the attendant is cleaning the grease trap, they will open the trap, turn off the water supply and pump out all the contents.
 This means pumping out all the water, grease, fat, etc.

 They will then scrape down the sides and bottom of the trap.
-The trap will then refill with water and start inevitably refilling with grease over time as food and waste go down the sink.
+The trap will then refill with water and start inevitably refill with grease over time as food and waste go down the sink.

 As a result, the best plan of attack is to simply adhere to the schedule from your local water authority for mandated able liquid waste removal services.
 This will mean you avoid the nightmare of an overflowing trap, the cost of an emergency grease trap cleaning, and any other negative impact it can have on your business.

 You may also be liable for fines if you do not adhere to the grease trap cleaning schedule as set by the water authority.